Thursday, July 15, 2010

 Vietnamese SEO

 Find a blog template/widget/picture.
-Modify the backlink to point to you instead of original author.
+Modify the copyright text to point to you instead of original author.
 Redistribute.

 Ukrainian SEO